pitheorem/PiCompositor/README.md

 [Up] or [Down] keys to select the layer above or below

 **!** Locked layers cannot be selected ([why?](#lock-tags))

+(LClick) and drag any layer within the list to reorder the layer.

 **TIP:** You can create multiple selection groups via layers' COLOR tag ([how?](#color-tags))